 The production process involves forging, solid solution, artificial aging, and machining.
 After forging, solid solution, and artificial aging, the mechanical properties of the piston skirt are: HBS=100~125 (10/1000), σb≥280MPa, and δ5≥1%.

 The quarter section’s macrostructure must not have segregation, cracks, pores, or inclusions.
 The metal flow direction generally follows the contour of the forging without flow through or folding.

 For quality control, a sample is taken at the end of the tensile sample, which is then examined using a microscope with 100x or 400x magnification.
 The sample must not contain harmful defects, such as inclusions, segregation, or overburning.

 2. Process of crack discovery

-Fig. 3 is a photo of the piston skirt opening along the crack with external force, for the purpose of analyzing the fracture morphology of the crack.
+Fig. 3 shows a photograph of the piston skirt opening along the crack with an external force.
+The purpose is to analyze the fracture morphology of the crack.

 (1) The chemical composition of the piston skirt is inspected, and the material is 4032 GB / T3190.
 The inspection results are shown in Table 1.

 Conclusion: the chemical composition meets the requirements of 4032 in GB / T3190.